wgmzbl/arxivDaily/README.md

 # arxivDaily
-Fetching arxiv daily and save to local
+Fetching arxiv daily and save to server.